Adam-Gleave/TES5Edit/README.txt

 Rename to TES4Edit.exe to work with Oblivion.
 Rename to FO3Edit.exe to work with Fallout3.
 Rename to FNVEdit.exe to work with New Vegas.
+Rename to FO4Edit.exe to work with Fallout 4.

 Fallout3 Training Manual for FO3Edit (applies to all game versions) http://fallout3.nexusmods.com/mods/8629